Last Updated: June 16, 2016 2:00:27 PM PDT

 Departments with internal incident response teams are still required to contact the CIRT in case of incident.
 The CIRT will work closely with your own security team to investigate the incident.

 If you are not a system administrator and suspect a violation of your computer's security, contact your department's technical support person immediately.
-After hours, call the ACT Help Desk, (858) 534-1853.
+After hours, call the IT Services Help Desk, (858) 534-1853.

 - Do not turn off the machine.

 - Do not remove the machine from the network.

 - Do not look at the system to see what files are on it, or what might have been touched.

 A security incident occurs when an unauthorized entity gains access to UCSD computing or network services, equipment, or data.

 - You detect or get a report of a physical or criminal act, such as theft of a laptop, desktop computer, or PDA.

 - A law enforcement representative contacts the University regarding a security incident.